 John P. McGarry, S.J. was elected to the University of San Francisco Board of Trustees in June 2012.
 He was first elected to the Board in September 1998 and he served until he was named California Provincial of the Society of Jesus in 2005.

 Alma Veronica Morales-Dickenson received her BA as Teacher of English as a Foreign Language with a minor in French from the Autonomous State University of Oaxaca “Benito Juarez” and obtained her MA in Spanish Literature from CSUS.
 She has lived and studied in Vancouver, Canada and Oaxaca, Mexico.
 She has learned English, French, Italian and Japanese as foreign languages.
 Ms. Morales had the opportunity to teach at Loretto High School for 5 years.
 She taught the AP Spanish there as well as the Spanish 3 classes.

-Sean grew up in the bay area and went to St. Patrick St. Vincent High School.
-Sean Graduated from Sacramento State with a Bachelor of Arts in History.
-While living in Sacramento, Sean worked as a teaching assistant and assistant varsity football coach and defensive coordinator for five years at Monterrey Trail High School.
-Sean help Monterrey Trail to two back to back appearances in the CIF San Joaquin section Championships.
+Sean grew up in the Bay Area and went to St. Patrick St. Vincent High School.
+Sean graduated from Sacramento State with a Bachelor of Arts in History.
+While living in Sacramento, Sean worked as a teaching assistant and assistant varsity football coach and defensive coordinator for five years at Monterey Trail High School.
+Sean helped Monterey Trail to two back to back appearances in the CIF San Joaquin section Championships.
 For a period of time, Sean lived and worked in Austria.
 He was the defensive coordinator and then head coach for the St. Potlen Invaders.

 - BS Kinesiology with an emphasis in Athletic Training – Sacramento State University

 - MS Exercise Science: Performance Enhancement and Injury Prevention – California University of Pennsylvania

 - Assistant Varsity Football Coach

 - ATC (Athletic Trainer Certified) –